tedneward/Azgaarnoth/Races/Genasi/index.md

 # Genasi
 Thought to trace their ancestry to the genies of the Elemental Planes, each genasi can tap into the power of one of the elements.
-[Air](Genasi/Air.md), [earth](Genasi/Earth.md), [fire](Genasi/Fire.md), and [water](Genasi/Water.md) -- these are the four pillars of the Material Plane and the four types of genasi.
+[Air](Air.md), [earth](Earth.md), [fire](Fire.md), and [water](Water.md) -- these are the four pillars of the Material Plane and the four types of genasi.
 Some genasi are direct descendants of a genie, while others were born to non-genasi parents who lived near a place suffused by a genie’s magic.

+Many genasi are dual-nature genasi, combining two of the elemental natures; [Ash](Ash.md) (earth/fire), [Ice](Ice.md) (air/water), [Slime](Slime.md) (earth/water), and [Storm](Storm.) (air/fire).
+The genetic legacy of these genasi is more complicated, owing to their mixed genasi parentage.
+It is believed that offspring of pairings of "opposite" genasi (air and earth, or fire and water) are impossible.

 A typical genasi has a life span of 120 years.